jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 #### > SPECIAL RULES:
 - **Battle Focus**
+- **Bike-mounted Weapon:** When selected to shoot, models in this unit may fire their Twin shuriken catapults in addition to one other ranged weapon.
 - **Exarch Guidance:** While this unit contains an Exarch, its Nerve characteristic is improved by 1.
 - **Aerobatic Grace:** While this unit is not in Engagament Range of enemy units, models in it have a 4+ invulnerable save against ranged attacks.